poenneby/practical-clojure/README.md

 ```

-We start the REPL back up and `require` the dependency and parse the string transforming keys into symbols using the `true` parameter.
+We start the REPL up again and `require` the dependency and parse the string transforming keys into symbols by using the `true` parameter.

 ```
+> lein repl
+...
 user=> (require '[cheshire.core :refer :all]) nil user=> (parse-string (slurp "../data/firstHundred.json") true) ...
 ```
+Analysing the EDN formatted output we discover that there are **symbols** identifying different properties of a monument.

-We can now try to filter by the :REG (region) symbol in a limited data set by typing **forms** into the REPL
+We can try to filter by the :REG (region) symbol in a limited data set by typing **forms** into the REPL
 - the **filter** function takes a function predicate and a sequence
 ```
 user=> (filter (fn [r] (= "Picardie" (:REG r))) '({:REG "Picardie"})) ({:REG "Picardie"})
 ```

-And once we got that working we can filter using the whole file:
+And now that we got that working we can try to filter using the whole file:
 ```
 user=> (filter (fn [m] (= "Picardie" (:REG m))) (parse-string (slurp "../data/firstHundred.json") true)) ...